The 2026 application will be available December 01, 2024.

 Applications are submitted via NursingCAS, the centralized application service for nursing.
 Visit the Programs List page to add the University of Connecticut and complete the steps to fill out your application.
 Instructions and support are available to applicants.
 Start your application several months before a deadline date to allow time for references and transcripts to be submitted.

-Please keep in mind, an applicant who is accepted into the CEIN/BS program can only defer admission one time
+Please keep in mind, an applicant who is accepted into the accelerated CEIN/BS program can only defer admission one time.

 Information about the Application Process